orbitdb/field-manual/01_Tutorial/01_Basics.md

 - OrbitDB comes with a handful of stores, and you can write your own.
 - Each store will have its own API, but you will generally have at least a `get` and a `put`

-Now that you've laid the groudnwork, you'll learn how to work with data!
+Now that you've laid the groundwork, you'll learn how to work with data!
 Onward, then, to [Chapter 2: Managing Data](./02_Managing_Data.md).

 - Resolves #[367](https://github.com/orbitdb/orbit-db/issues/367)
 - Resolves #[366](https://github.com/orbitdb/orbit-db/issues/366)